-An important finding that emerged from these studies is that subtle changes in heparan sulfate composition can have profound effects on lipoprotein binding and clearance in the liver and on macrophage activation by interferon-b.
+An important finding that emerged from our studies is that subtle changes in heparan sulfate composition can have profound effects on lipoprotein binding and clearance in the liver and on macrophage activation by interferon-beta.
 We also showed that naturally occurring heterozygous mutations in EXT1, which encodes the copolymerase required for heparan sulfate assembly, results in post-prandial hypertriglyceridemia.
 Interestingly, natural variation exists in plasma and leukocyte heparan sulfate composition as noted in studies of small cohorts of normal individuals.
-One of our aims is to study how natural variation in heparan sulfate content or structure in hepatocytes and macrophages could result in differential susceptibility to hyperlipidemia and cardiovascular disease.
+One of our aims is to study how variation in heparan sulfate content or structure in hepatocytes and macrophages could result in differential susceptibility to hyperlipidemia and cardiovascular disease.

 Gonzales, J.C.*, Gordts, P.L., Foley, E.M.* and Esko, J.D.
 (2013) Apolipoproteins E and AV mediate lipoprotein clearance by hepatic proteoglycans.
 J. Clin Invest., 23:2742-2751.

 Foley, E.M.*, Gordts, P.L., Stanford, K.I.*, Gonzales, J.C.*, Lawrence, R., Stoddard, N.* and Esko, J.D.
 (2013) Hepatic remnant lipoprotein clearance by heparan sulfate proteoglycans and low-density lipoprotein receptors depend on dietary conditions in mice.
 Arterioscler Thromb Vasc Biol.
 33:2065-2074.